Your sex life and testicular cancer

 How does treatment affect your sex life?

 Most people are able to have a normal sex life after having testicular cancer.
-You will need time to get over surgery, or any other treatment.
+But you will need time to recover from surgery or any other treatment.

 Removing one testicle (orchidectomy)